The White House is briefing TikTok stars about the war in Ukraine

 The voices dominating conversation on the Internet can be freewheeling and unexpected.
 Many creators on Thursday’s call, for instance, were shocked by the presence of Aaron Parnas, the 22-year-old son of Lev Parnas, a Ukrainian-born American businessman and former associate of Rudolph W. Giuliani’s who assisted Trump’s plan to pressure Ukraine to investigate Trump’s rivals.
 Parnas was convicted in October on campaign finance charges and recently pleaded guilty to conspiracy.

 Aaron Parnas has recently emerged as a powerful TikTok influencer by providing nonstop news updates about Ukraine.
-On the night of Russia’s invasion, he hosted TikTok livestreams discussing the events to over 800,000 viewers.
+On the night of Russia’s invasion, he hosted TikTok live streams discussing the events to over 800,000 viewers.
 Since then, each day he has posted videos breaking down news about the war every 45 minutes from 9 a.m. to 10 p.m.
 Parnas said that his news was not partisan and that he was getting information directly from reputable sources in the country, such as his family members there, local Ukrainian journalists and Ukrainian television.
 “I love my father, but I am not my father,” he said.

 Jules Suzdaltsev, a Ukrainian-born journalist who operates the popular TikTok news channel Good Morning Bad News, said that he thought the overall tone of the briefing was too soft and that officials dodged hard questions.
 “The energy of the call felt like a press briefing for kindergartners,” he said.